russelljjarvis/ScienceAccessibility/manuscript.md

 ## Future Work
 We have created a command line interface (CLI) for using this tool.
 However, we aim to expand this to a web application that is more user friendly to those less familiar with coding.

-While the readability of ART Corpus is comparable to that of other scientific journals [2], a future goal is also to incoporate a larger repository of journal articles to compute the distribution of readability.
-In addition, we're interested in general readability of the web, and aim to add search engine queries of different and broad-ranging lists of search terms to assess readability of an eclectic range of text.
-This would further contextualize the readability of published scientific work with regard to topics engaged by the public on a more daily basis.
+The readability of ART Corpus is comparable to that of other scientific journals [2], but incorporating a larger repository of journal articles of various topics, and perhaps even overlaying them on the plot, would nonetheless be beneficial.
+In addition, adding search engine queries of different, broad-ranging lists of search would also help to further contextualize the readability of published scientific work with regard to topics engaged by the public on a more daily basis.

-A final goal is to incorporate other readability metrics, including information entropy, word length, and compression rations, subjectivity, and reading ease scores.
-While the Flesch-Kincaid readability score is the most common readability metric, including other metrics will serve to provide more robust feedback to the user with regard to the complexity and structure of their written text.
+While the Flesch-Kincaid readability score is the most common readability metric, including other metrics, such as information entropy, word length, and compression ratios, subjectivity, and reading ease scores, will serve to provide more robust feedback to the user with regard to the complexity and structure of their written text.

+Finally, we believe that the idea public competition could be a fun and interactive way for scientists to improve their science communication skills, and believe there is room for expansion here as well.